GeekchanskiY/BENCH/README.md

 # GeekchanskiY's bench project

+TODO:
+create guide to create and apply config easily

 ## Services:
 1 - Coordinator
 an fastapi app which gets all the required info from 3rd-party services and